eertay/Digital-Meter-Reading/README.md

 ## **AMR**

-AMR allows the employees of the service company (electricity/gas/water) or preferably, the consumers themselves to capture meter images using a mobile device, which is cheaper and more feasible than manual on-site reading, and easier to deploy - in the short/medium term - than the replacement of old meters.
+AMR allows the employees of service companies (electricity/gas/water) or preferably, their consumers, to capture energy meter images using a mobile device, which is cheaper and more feasible than manual on-site reading, and easier to deploy - in the short/medium term.

 ### **Two main categories:**